Reviews You Can Rely On

 ProductBassMid-RangeTreble

-When it comes to low-end (0hz to 500hz) frequencies, the Tune 720 BT performed well.
-The bass offers adequate power, with a hefty punch that enhances most genres, aside from treble-heavy classical, folk, and jazz.
+When it comes to low-end frequencies, the Tune 720 BT performed well.
+The bass offers adequate power, with a hefty punch that enhances most genres, except for those with a treble-heavy character, such as classical, folk, and jazz.
 The bass is powerful and never bloated or distracting, which was a common complaint with many other JBL headphones and earbuds.
 Songs such as “Didn't I” by Kelly Clarkson and “Night Garden” by BENEE showed off the headphones' ability to deliver a strong bass presence.
 We enjoyed listening to synth-pop and newer alternative music with these.

-Midrange (500hz to 2kHz) is where these headphones shine.
+Midrange is where these headphones shine.
 We were pleasantly surprised by the quality of the mids, offering lovely depth and development without being overshadowed by the lows or highs.
 Tracks like “Tacoma” by Caitlyn Smith and “Bottle Green” by Theo Lawrence sound vibrant and engaging, making these a great choice for listeners who enjoy vocal-driven music or acoustic genres.
 The mids provide overall warmth and clarity, giving instruments and voices room to breathe.
-The price-to-performance here is notable, as these scored as well as here as many of the high-end headphones in our lineup.

 jbl tune 720 bt - we used a curated playlist designed to push the limits of each...

-The treble (2kHz+) performance doesn't quite match the quality of the midrange.
+The treble performance doesn't quite match the quality of the midrange.
 The highs have a full presence, but the upper highs can sometimes feel slightly harsh or overemphasized.
 This is particularly noticeable in songs like “Hurtin' (On the Bottle)” by Margo Price, where the treble becomes fatiguing after extended listening.
 Although they provide enough detail to appreciate most genres, treble-heavy tracks can highlight this limitation.
+Some of the upper highs can be a bit piercing, and clarity isn't great either; it jumps from excellent to mediocre depending on the track, and sometimes we hear some tinniness.

 The Tune offers a well-balanced sound profile that excels in the midrange, making it a strong choice for casual listeners who enjoy vocal-centric or acoustic music.
 Their exciting yet reserved low-end makes synth-heavy genres fun without feeling boomy or overpowering.
-However, if you're seeking headphones with more treble clarity, you may want to explore other options.
+However, if you're looking for headphones with more treble clarity, you may want to consider other options.
 Still, for the price, the 720 BT delivers commendable performance across the frequency spectrum.

 We assessed the Tune 720 BT's frequency response curve and compared it to our custom GearLab House Curve to gauge how well it aligns with what we consider ideal.